joaomcruz/challenge-qa-engineer-bravocare/README.md

 # Bravo Care QA Engineer Challenge

-# What's this project is about ?
+# What is this project about?

 This project is part of a hiring process for a QA Engineer position available at Bravo Care.
 It's an E2E test automated with Cypress.